+Figure 2: BGP must be enabled at the project level using Local BGP option

 Create layer 2 VLANs

-You to create four layer 2 VLANs in the Equinix Metal location where all the servers reside, as shown in Figure XX.
+You first create four layer 2 VLANs in the Equinix Metal location where all the servers reside, as shown in Figure 3.
 Name the VLANs as desired and note the VLAN number that is assigned to each VLAN because it will be needed when configuring the Ubuntu network settings in a later step.